~by Don Osborne from ~INQUARTA

-Becoming a Doctor is not for the faint-hearted!
-Gone are the days when academic excellence only will guarantee you a place in Medical School.
+How do you become a medical doctor in the United States?
+Although it isn’t for the faint-hearted, with planning and perseverance it can be done!
+Nevertheless, gone are the days when academic excellence only will guarantee you a place in Medical School.
 Medical School selection committees are looking at a lot more…

-“How Do You Become A Doctor in the United States?”
+“How Do You Become A Medical Doctor in the United States?”

 …then this report will answer those questions for you.